Scientists have discovered a massive pair of supermassive black holes that are about to collide

 The data from these observations revealed that the black holes were between 125 and 200 million times the mass of our sun, according to a statement from NASA.
 Simmons Foundation in New York.
 These celestial bodies are only 750 light-years apart and are likely to merge in a few hundred million years.

-The scientists behind the article detailing the discovery – published in Letters from The Astrophysical Journal Use the data to estimate the amount of supermassive black holes that could merge across the universe.
+The scientists behind the article detailing the discovery – published in Letters from The Astrophysical Journal Use the data to estimate the amount of supermassive black holes that might merge across the universe.
 The team concludes that a surprisingly large population is likely and that the extreme forces at play during mergers likely create a background chorus of powerful gravitational waves.

 Gravitational waves are actually ripples in space-time that can be created by the motions of massive objects such as the mergers of black holes.
 As a gravitational wave travels away from its source, it compresses and stretches all matter in its path, creating a disturbance that can be measured on Earth with advanced laser instruments.